gvwilson/thirdbit/src/fiction/iffy/index.md

 By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors.
-Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's nature book.
+Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's bird book.
 Drones the size of seagulls patrolled overhead, making the actual seagulls squawk in protest.